Adams School of Dentistry: DDS ACT Curriculum Grading System Policy

 Course Remediation

-Remediation is a sequence of events beyond the standard course curriculum that are designed to bring underperforming students to a level of competency expected of students at the conclusion of a course.
-The process of remediation should provide opportunities for students to develop and demonstrate required knowledge, skills, and/or attitudes through self-directed learning and purposeful interactions with faculty.
+Remediation of a course is intended to bring underperforming students to a level of competency expected in the course and should provide opportunities for students to develop and demonstrate required knowledge, skills, and/or attitudes through self-directed learning and purposeful interactions with faculty.
 Student and faculty should both be active participants in the remediation process.
-The student transcript will have an IN grade until the remediation process is complete.

-The APC will review any students who is on academic probation for two semesters for possible deceleration or dismissal from the program.
+The APC will review any student who is on academic probation for two semesters for possible deceleration or dismissal from the program.
 Refer to the ASOD's Policy on DDS Academic Standing.

 Program Deceleration